 But the changes that occurred during the 19th century were the most important and the ones that remain today.
 The population started to grow and the boom of orange plantations occurred, bringing prosperity to the city.
-Today, Castellon main economic activities are the mass tile production and the orange plantations.
+Today, Castellon de la Plana main economic activities are the production of mass tiles and the orange plantations.

 The Lonja del Cañamo is renaissance building from the 17th century, it is decorated with tuscan columns and allegoric pictures.
 This is one of the most ancient buildings of the city with other important constructions as El Fadrí, a tower forty-eight meters high placed at the other side of the street.